Glossary

 ariake no nerai (有明の狙い) – another word for yami no nerai

-ashi no toji kata (足のとじ方) – principle of moving your when you start walking
+ashi no toji kata (足のとじ方) – principle of moving your feet when you start walking

 ashibumi (足踏み) – stage one of the hassetsu - foot placement